p0nce/life-idioms/articles/Attention Time Money (ATM).md

 This define a criterion for ruling out methods.
-Given alternative A and B, **the alternative that maximize ATM is to be preferred in a sytematic way.**
+Given alternative A and B, **the alternative that maximize ATM is to be preferred in a sytematic way.** However, it is not measurable, and we don't have here the equivalent of a Stock Market to the value of such a stock.

-## ATM over time

-Obviously, a software artifact consumes or generates Attention, Time, and Money differently at different part of its lifecycle.

-**The term "ATM" does indeed refers to its integral over the software artifact's lifetime.**

-Going into details, it is the integral over infinite time, of:
-- the immediate money production of this artifact `M(x, t)`
-- the immediate attention production of this artifact `A(x, t)`
-- the immediate time production of this artifact `T(x, t)`

-And I'm not sure what value we could derive from those last definitions.